ad-8/archsetup/README.md

 4. `./02-setup.sh`

 ## Xorg
-if the archinstall script was used w/ the minimal option, that is w/o a DE like XFCE,
+If the archinstall script was used w/ the minimal option, that is w/o a desktop environment:
-_install_ and _enable_ a display manager like `lightdm` (needs a greeter! e.g. `lightdm-gtk-greeter`)
+1. install `lightdm` and `lightdm-gtk-greeter`
+2. `systemctl enable lightdm`